-Note: If several customers or groups are added to the system, use the search box to find a particular customer or use the filter box to find a particular group by just typing the name to filter.
+Note: If several customers or groups are added to the system, use the search box to find a particular

 Multiple customers or groups can be assigned in both screens at the same time.
 Additionally clicking on a customer or clicking on a group in the relations will open the Edit Customer screen or the Edit Group screen accordingly.